ibm-cloud-docs/containers/cs_cluster_update.md

 - Consider [adding more worker nodes](/docs/containers?topic=containers-add_workers) so that your cluster has enough capacity to rescheduling your workloads during the update.
 - Make sure that you have the [**Operator** or **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/containers?topic=containers-users#platform).

-### Updating<ff-roks311-vpc> classic</ff-roks311-vpc> worker nodes in the CLI with a configmap
+### Updating classic worker nodes in the CLI with a configmap
 {: #worker-up-configmap}

-Set up a configmap to perform a rolling update of your<ff-roks311-vpc> classic</ff-roks311-vpc> worker nodes.
+Set up a configmap to perform a rolling update of your classic worker nodes.
 {: shortdesc}

 1. Complete the [prerequisite steps](#worker-up-prereqs).